By Gilly Carr

 The men involved in the news sheet were denounced; a local policeman witnessed the informer pointing out Duquemin and Machon’s houses, both on Victoria Road, to the Geheime Feldpolizei (Secret Field Police).
 Machon was arrested on 11 February 1944 at the same time as Cecil Duquemin.
 Machon’s house was searched and his typewriter and copies of GUNS were found.
 Two months’ worth of news letters were also discovered, hidden in a trunk.
 Machon was kept in prison and interrogated.
 He had an ulcerated stomach and needed to have a special diet, but this was denied him during his period of interrogation.
 After they threatened to put his mother in prison too, he confessed and the other men were arrested in March and April 1944.

 On 26 April 1944, Machon was given a sentence by a German military court of 2 years and 1 month hard labour.
 This was more than the other men.
 As Machon was the ring leader, he was deported from the island earlier than the others, and sent to different prisons.
-His date of deportation is unknown; Falla recorded in The Silent War that it was 17 April 1944, but as this was before the trial, it is probable that he meant 17 May 1944.
+His date of deportation was, according to the prison diary of Frank Falla, 17 May 1944.

 After Machon left the island, he was never seen by the others again.
 What happened to him next can only be pieced together through records from the International Tracing Service.
 These indicate that he arrived at Rheinbach Prison on 22 May 1944 (quite possibly his first prison).
 From there he was transferred to Hamelin Prison, arriving 16 September 1944.
 In a 1965 letter to Charles Machon’s former wife, Annie, Frank Falla said that Machon was sent to Potsdam Prison in May 1944, but it is not known where this information came from.
 No archival evidence has been found to support it.